-- Get seven participants to role-play the following exercise. - They should express the following feelings when they shout 'Oh John!': anger, happiness, love, surprise, compassion, fear and scolding. - Then ask the rest of the group to identify what kind of feeling was expressed by each person.
+- Try to express the following feelings when you shout 'Oh John!': anger, happiness, love, surprise, compassion, fear and scolding. - 2.
+Then ask a friend or colleague to identify what kind of feeling was expressed each time.
 Also, use the discussion questions listed below.